knbknb/Evernote-NoteLister/README.md

-Check out the (Eclipse) project, run it as a jar file, or build it from source run it as a java application
+Check out the (Eclipse) project, run the jar file inside the "target" directory, or build it from source and then run it as a java application.
+There is only a couple of files that matter, in the knbknb namespace.
+All other .java files are dependencies, most of them from the Evernote SDK.

 **Command line call**